 Northwest Indian College is committed to facilitating student success.
-Students who successfully complete at least 67% of enrolled credits each quarter and have at least a quarterly 2.0 grade point average are considered to be making satisfactory academic progress in their program of study.
+Students who successfully complete at least 67% of enrolled credits quarterly and cumulatively, and have at least a cumulative 2.0 grade point average are considered to be making satisfactory academic progress in their program of study for Federal student aid.
+Other grants or scholarships may have different satisfactory academic progress requirements.